wardenenv/warden/docs/configuration/magento2-testing.md

 If you have [configured Xdebug](xdebug.md), run Integration tests inside **Debug** console (`warden debug` instead of `warden shell`).
 The code execution will stop at the breakpoints.

+### Troubleshooting

+- In case if you're getting message like `Fatal error: Allowed memory size of ...` try to add prefix `php -dmemory_limit=-1 ` to your command, like `php -dmemory_limit=-1 vendor/bin/phpunit -c $(pwd)/dev/tests/integration/phpunit.xml`

+- If you're getting message like `The store that was requested wasn't found.
+Verify the store and try again.` - run the follwoing command
+    ```bash
+    rm -Rf app/etc/env.php app/etc/config.php dev/tests/integration/tmp/*
+    ```

 ## Running Setup Integration Tests

 All the necessary files are located in `dev/tests/setup-integration/`: